 Cloud Build supported resources and operations

-The following Cloud Build custom constraint fields are available to use when you create or update a Cloud Build resources.
+The following Cloud Build custom constraint fields are available to use when you create or update Cloud Build resources.

 Note that the constraint on Builds is not enforced on Builds triggered by trigger.